WilhelmusLab/ice-floe-tracker-pipeline/workflow/README.md

 IFT_COMMAND="docker run -v `pwd`:/app -w /app brownccv/icefloetracker-julia:v3.0.0-dev"
 ```

-> The fragment ``-v `pwd`:/app`` mounts the current working directory to the `/app` directory of the container, and `-w /app` sets the working directory within the container to `/app`.
-Together, these allow the command line tool within the container to interact with the data to be processed, which must also be in the current working directory.
+> When you run `IFT_COMMAND` in `/some/local/directory/` containing the data you want to process, the fragment ``-v `pwd`:/app`` mounts `/some/local/directory` to the `/app` directory of the container. `-w /app` sets the working directory within the container to `/app`.
+Together, these allow the container to interact with the data to be processed.